owenthereal/candy/README.md

 brew install owenthereal/candy/candy
 ```

-After installing the `candy` binary, you also need to create a [DNS resolver](https://www.unix.com/man-page/opendarwin/5/resolver/) file in `/etc/resolver/YOUR_DOMAIN`.
+After installing the `candy` binary, you also need to create a [DNS resolver config](https://www.unix.com/man-page/opendarwin/5/resolver/) in `/etc/resolver/CONFIG`.
-Creating the `/etc/resolver` directory requires superuser privileges.
+Creating the `/etc/resolver` directory and the config file require superuser privileges.
 You can execute with a one-liner:

 ```
 sudo candy setup